Interpreting the Earth Change Readings

 With the above in mind, was Edgar Cayce wrong?
 There was no shifting of the poles, no physical changes that impacted world maps, and no cataclysmic earthquakes.
 Let me offer an alternative explanation.
 Much like interpreting a dream, oftentimes a psychic has to "interpret" the symbols and images he or she sees in an effort to explain the changes that are being seen and predicted on a future timeline.
 Rather than earthquakes or pole shifts, 1936 marked the beginning of civil war in Spain, Hitler's invasion of the Rhineland in violation of the Treaty of Versailles, and ongoing aggression between Japan and China that grew to an all-out war in 1937.
 Events were set in place causing the outbreak of World War II and the changes Cayce saw expressed themselves in the affairs of humankind.
 In fact, even by 1935 it appears as though the "different maps of the world" that Cayce had once foreseen as physical earth changes were being revisited and further clarified.

 Kevin J. Todeschi is Executive Director and CEO of Edgar Cayce's A.R.E. and Atlantic University.
 He oversees activities of the Cayce work worldwide.
 As both student and teacher of the Edgar Cayce material for more than 30 years, he has lectured on five continents in front of thousands of individuals.
-A prolific writer, he is the author of numerous articles and more than 20 books, including Edgar Cayce on Vibration, Edgar Cayce on the Akashic Records, and The Rest of the Noah Story.
+A prolific writer, he is the author of numerous articles and more than 20 books, including Contemporary Cayce: A Complete Exploration Using Today’s Science and Philosophy, Edgar Cayce on the Akashic Records, and The Rest of the Noah Story.

 • Read the full article from the July-September issue of Venture Inward magazine.
 The magazine is available exclusively for A.R.E. members online.